Skip to content

 - name: DW_UUID

-value: "agnt_xxxxx" # setup Dataway UUID
+value: "agnt_xxxxx" # Fill in the real Dataway UUID

 - name: DW_TOKEN